tairasu/TurtleSilicon/README.md

 ### Method 1: Using the Pre-built Application

 1. Launch `TurtleSilicon.app`.
-     (The app is not signed, so you will get a "this app is damaged" message.
-Open terminal and enter `xattr -cr /path/to/TurtleSilicon.app` to bypass it)
+     * (The app is not signed, so you will get a "this app is damaged" message.
+Open Terminal and enter `xattr -cr /Applications/TurtleSilicon.app` to bypass it)
 3.  **Set CrossOver Path**:
     *   If CrossOver is installed in the default location (`/Applications/CrossOver.app`), this path will be pre-filled.
     *   Otherwise, click "Set/Change" and navigate to your `CrossOver.app` bundle.